Woodie W. White

 North Central Jurisdiction

-Bishop Woodie W. White is a retired Bishop of The United Methodist Church, having served from 1984-2004.
+Bishop Woodie W. White is a Retired Bishop of The United Methodist Church, having served from 1984-2004.

 A native of New York City, Woodie White graduated from DeWitt Clinton High School in New York.
 He attended Paine College in Augusta, Georgia.
 While attending Boston University School of Theology (S.T.B.) he served a pastorate in Worchester, Massachusetts.
 He then became a probationary member of the Detroit Annual Conference and was appointed as Associate Pastor and later, pastor, at East Grand Boulevard Methodist Church in Detroit.
 Subsequently, he began two years as Urban Missioner for the conference's work in Metropolitan Detroit.